 A kid-friendly recipe that's fun for everyone!
-This ice cream soda is red, white, and blue - perfect for the 4th of July!
-And it has a little fireworks action from a sprinkle of Pop Rocks!
+This ice cream soda is red, white, and blue—perfect for the fourth of July!
+And it even has a little fireworks action from a sprinkle of Pop Rocks!

 How long has it been since you've had Pop Rocks?
 (It has not been that long for me...
 I have no self-control.)

-What's your favorite kind of float?
-A classic root beer float?
-A scoop of orange sherbet in bubbly 7-Up?
-Creamy, cold and carbonated: such bliss.
-Ice cream sodas are a summertime joy!
+Next question: what's your favorite kind of soda float?
+A classic root beer float, or maybe a scoop of orange sherbet in bubbly 7-Up.

-Well, let me introduce you to your new favorite: the 4th of July Fireworks Ice Cream Soda!
-With red, white and blue hues and a cherry soda base, it's a must-have for the holiday!
+Well, let me introduce you to your new favorite soda float: the 4th of July Fireworks Ice Cream Soda!
+With red, white, and blue hues and a cherry soda base, it's a must-have for the holiday!

 The delectable flavor combo here is rich vanilla ice cream and sweet cherry soda, plus a swirl of candy flavor!